Brighton College opened a nursery and primary school for students aged 18 months through to 11 years in Singapore in August 2020.

 From Year 1 upwards, daily Mandarin classes are streamed by ability; from Year 3, all children have twice-weekly French classes taught by a native speaker.
 Brighton College joins a substantial number of international schools offering dual language programmes, where both languages are taught in the same classroom.

 Brighton College’s academic credentials are impressive.
-Its GCSE and A Level results are consistently high; and it was ranked as the Top Co-educational School in England in 2019 and named Independent School of the Year by The Sunday Times.
+Its GCSE and A Level results are consistently high; it was ranked as the Top Co-educational School in England in 2019 and named Independent School of the Year by The Sunday Times.
 This isn’t enough to guarantee the strength of the primary education offered by Brighton College (Singapore), but it does help to set a high standard for the school to follow.

 Will the quality of education be comparable with the original UK ‘brand’ is a question that needs to be asked of any UK school opening internationally.
 Founding headmaster Paul Wilson is committed to replicating an authentic Brighton College experience, and not only in terms of its academic excellence.